paulb00th/galapagos/content/our-diving/our-main-dive-sites.md

 Location: To the south-west side of the bay.

 Description:  A seamount rising from 40 m to approx. 10 m, this is an ideal location to practice when taking the Advanced course.
-Our clients can experience current and depth in controlled conditions and will likely see pelagic species such as hammerhead sharks, eagle rays, sea turtles as well as reef fish.
+Our clients can experience current and depth in controlled conditions and will likely see pelagic species such as hammerhead and reef sharks, eagle rays, sea turtles, and schooling fish.

 Sometimes, El Bajo even provides divers witht he chance to watch canoodling octopus!